 Automate Investing to Make Monthly Dividend Income

-Automating your finances is a great way to stay on track and reach your financial goals and make $500 a month in dividends.
+Automating your finances is a great way to stay on track to reach your financial goals and make $500 a month in dividends.

 By having money automatically transferred from your checking account into your brokerage account you can invest to make monthly dividends without much work at all.